GDPR / DSGVO Guide for Tenants

 • After consent: enable persistence/linkage via SDK API

-2. Practical SDK setup
+2. Consent-first web setup

 import { init } from '@analyticscli/sdk';